sdelements/lets-chat/TROUBLESHOOTING.md

 # Common Issues

-We'll be adding more common issues soon.
+We'll be improving this document soon.

 #### What version of Node.JS is required?